Theoretical Foundations of {\delta}-margin Majority Voting: Theoretical characteristics of delta -margin voting processes

-In this section, we provide closed-form theoretical formulations of key characteristics of the $\delta$-margin voting process.
-In particular, we employ well-known results from theory of Markov Chains to provide: \begin{itemize} \item a characterization of \emph{resulting label quality} for $\delta$-margin majority crowdsourcing processes; \item the \emph{expected number of votes} to reach consensus is attained (i.e., \emph{expected time} until consensus); \item the \emph{variance of number votes} to reach consensus; \item an expression for the \emph{pdf} of time until consensus. \end{itemize}
+In this section, we summarize \emph{existing} results from the Gambler's Ruin model to characterize the following aspects of the $\delta$-margin voting processes: \begin{itemize} \item The quality of the consensus label obtained from the $\delta$-margin voting process. \item The expected number of votes necessary to reach a consensus, i.e., the expected time until consensus. \item The variance of the votes needed to reach a consensus. \item The probability mass function of the votes required to reach a consensus. \end{itemize}

+We begin by assuming that the mean $p$ of the distribution of worker accuracies for a fixed item is known.
+Readers already familiar with the Gambler's Ruin model may prefer to skip and move to Section~\ref{sec:unknown_p}, where we relax this assumption by allowing $p$ to be a random variable, starting with some prior beliefs about the quality of the worker pool, which are updated during the voting process.

+As discussed in Section~\ref{sec:relwork-sprt}, the individual results in this section are well known from the Gambler's Ruin model and, equivalently, from Wald's Sequential Probability Ratio Test~\citep{wald1945sequential}.
+Our contribution is not the formulas themselves but the \emph{design calculus} that connects them: taken together, they provide a practitioner with exact expressions for quality, cost, variance, and timing as functions of two interpretable parameters ($p$ and $\delta$), enabling principled workflow design.
+In Sections~\ref{sec:unknown_p} and~\ref{sec:equiv}, we extend this toolkit to the practically important cases where~$p$ is unknown and where multiple worker pools must be compared.

+We state the results using notation from the theory of Markov chains with absorbing states~\citep{grinstead1997ch}.
+Since this section is background in nature, we do not provide proofs; the interested reader can find them in introductory textbooks, for example, in~\citep[page~344]{FellerTextbook}.